-The final treaty, audio recordings, photographs, and resulting artistic responses will be exhibited at Furtherfield Gallery and circulated online from July.
+With a bit of luck the game, final treaty, audio recordings, photographs, and resulting artistic responses are now planned for development and exhibition at Furtherfield in the Summer of 2021.
 Part role play game, part participatory performance, this event will be based at Furtherfield Commons and across Finsbury Park for three days at the Summer Solstice.

-If you have any questions or would like more information, email Ruth at email@example.com.
+If you have any questions or would like more information email Ruth at ruthcatlow [at] gmail.com.

 This project is supported by CreaTures – Creative Practices for Transformational Futures.
 CreaTures project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 870759.
 The content presented represents the views of the authors, and the European Commission has no liability in respect of the content.